Live-In Carer Role

 - Domestic assistance is an integral part of the job so housekeeping and cooking skills are necessary; having your own vehicle is a necessity as you will be travelling from visit to visit.

 Salary & benefits

-- 28 days holiday (pro rata) per year; you will accrue 2.33 days holiday for every 30 days you work
+- Accrue up to a maximum of 28 days paid leave; you will accrue 2.33 days holiday for every 30 days you work.

 - You may be entitled to Statutory Sick Pay.

 - National Insurance paperwork is completed by us.

 - PAYE Tax is deducted and paid by Helping Hands.